 Nowadays the couple’s two daughters, Charlotte and Valentine, have taken charge of the estate and work with the same passion they’ve inherited from their parents.
 Valentine develops the estate’s business in France and across the world whilst Charlotte, her big sister, deals with communication and tourism.

-From left to right (first row), Eric Fréchou, Nadine Hostens-Picant, Valentine Hostens-Picant, Yves Hostens-Picant and Charlotte Hostens-Picant.
+From left to right: Yves Hostens-Picant, Nadine Hostens-Picant, Valentine Hostens-Picant, and Charlotte Hostens-Picant.

 From its original 19 hectares, the estate has steadily grown to 40 hectares, with 30 of them being dedicated to red wine and 10 to white.

 Right from the very earliest days, Yves and Nadine quickly understood the full potential of the estate’s flint, gravel, clay and limestone rich soil, and decided to do everything they could to help the terroir’s natural quality shine through in the wines they produce.